 Our support to Ukraine

-Our priority right from the start has been the safety of our employees and their families whom we try to support both practically and financially.
+Our priority has been the safety of our employees and their families whom we try to support both practically and financially.
 We are also doing our outmost to support our customers in Ukraine to continue their operations to safeguard supply of food to the people.
 In addition, we are working with multiple humanitarian aid organisations to assist people in Ukraine and refugees in neighbouring countries.

 Ukrainian children with carton package